bml-research/data_analysis_bml/excel/excel_13_data_visualization_solutions.md

 ![figure](./files_13_data_visualization_solutions/exercise09/fig01.png)

-Spinach and Parsley would be consired healthy acoording to the criteria (high K/Na ratio and low caloric).
+Spinach and Parsley would be conssired healthy according to the criteria (high K/Na ratio and low caloric).

 ### Exercise 10